maarten-pennings/pico/debugging/readme.md

 └── vscode.deb
 ```

-By the way `pico_setup.sh` also adds some variables (see `.bashrc`).
+By the way `pico_setup.sh` also adds some environment variables (see `.bashrc`).

 ## Step 2: Example project

 I created a project that prints some text over uart and blinks the LED.
 The project consists of two files, a c-source `UartLed.c`
 and a cmake file `CMakeLists.txt`.
 Copy the directory `UartLed` from the
-[repo](UartLed) to e.g. the `Documents` directory on the Pi400.
+[repo](UartLed) to e.g. the `Documents` directory on the Pi 400.
 It is just a test
 program, you can delete it later.

 Note that the `CMakeList.txt` configures stdio to use `uart` (i.e. uart0) and not `usb`.
-The reason is that the probe also allows bridging the UART, and we want to test that.

 ```text
 pico_enable_stdio_uart(UartLed 1)
 pico_enable_stdio_usb(UartLed 0)
 ```

+The reason is that the probe also allows bridging the UART, and we want to test that.

-We initiate the build process.
+We initiate the build process of our project: create the `build` directory, run `cmake` and `make`:

 ```text
 pi@raspberrypi:~/Documents $ cd UartLed/